Saint Thomas, Saint Thomas Mount, India

 I’ve met a number of missionaries over the years.
 Some of them are truly inspirational.

-But the label of missionary is problematic and I’m always happy when I meet folk who’s primary role is simply to help those in need, not to convert souls to their own particular belief system.
+But the label of missionary is, to my way of thinking, problematic.
+Frankly I’m always happy when I meet folk who’s primary role is simply to help those in need, not to convert souls to their own particular belief system.

 Are you about to embark on a travel adventure?